tobiasafischer/dragndrop/README.md

 export default Row
 ```

-So now that our brains are 5x the normal size, let’s get them a little bigger with the actual logic behind our code so we can actually persist our dragging.
+Now that we have expanded our understanding significantly, let us further enrich our knowledge by exploring the underlying logic of our code, which will enable us to effectively persist our dragging operations.

-Okay so let’s start off easy with something that we know!
-Remember all the way back up north about our DragDropContext and specifically onDragEnd?
-We’ll get locked and loaded because that’s coming up RIGHT NOW.
+To begin, let's revisit the familiar concept we previously discussed, the DragDropContext, and more specifically, the onDragEnd event.
+Prepare yourself, as we are about to dive deep into this essential aspect of our implementation.

 ```tsx
 // result is this